 Get started with SEO competitor analysis

-I should mention that there are a lot of tools worth using.
+I should mention that there are a lot of SEO competitor analysis tools worth using.
 Make sure that any tool you consider has a free trial.
 It’s important to make sure it works for your team’s specific goals.

 Take the time to research different SEO tools to determine which one best meets your team’s needs.